Code-Institute-Submissions/City-guide---Tallinn/README.md

 Code Institute Slack channel and channel leads  as well as Tutor support were of great support during coding phase.

+great help in reviewing, guidance and help from code institute mentor Anthony Ngene

 ## Support: